 The data speaks for itself.
-Declawing cats cost way more than just money.
+The costs of declawing a cat is way more than just monetary.
 It’s risky.
 It’s cruel.
 It’s mutilation.
 And it can cause some serious problems.

 Sadly, there are some instances where it may be necessary.
 If the cat’s owner has a compromised immune system, declawing could be the only option.

 If the cat is simply too much for the owner to deal with, declawing is better (or less bad) than euthanizing the kitty, taking him to the animal shelter, or releasing him to the wild.
 It’s the lesser of two evils.

 Declawing alternatives include providing a better place to scratch, nail trimming, paw padding, and tendonectomy.

 Cat scratching is natural and instinctual.
 Cats need to scratch.
 The best way to stop your cat from scratching your stuff is to give her something cooler to scratch.